tatemae-consultancy/omniauth-mailup/README.md

 You can then view the app in your browser at `localhost:9292`.

-Please note that in order to authenticate with MailUp you will need to tunnel your local app using a service like `PageKite` or `Localtunnel`.
+Please note that in order to authenticate with MailUp you will need to tunnel your local app using a service like [PageKite](http://pagekite.net) (recommended) or [Localtunnel](http://progrium.com/localtunnel/).